Resolving Conflict in the Office with DiSC®

-DiSC is a test that places everyone into four main personality styles.
-The personality profiles have become effective tools to consider for helping managers and team members work together more effectively.
+DiSC is an assessment that places everyone into four main personality styles.
+Personality profiles have become effective tools to consider for helping managers and team members work together more effectively.
 Here are simplified suggested guidelines you can use to help resolve conflict in your workplace.

 Individuals with a D style prefer direct communication.
 Passive aggressive behavior makes them more defensive, so a direct confrontation is a better approach.
 But that doesn’t mean you have to be overly hostile when approaching your D coworker or manager.

 Get to the point immediately, leave your emotions out of the discussion, and focus on the solutions rather than the problem.
 Know that an individual with a D style is ready to take action right away, so the discussion should be productive and focus on immediate steps to solve the issue.

 On the other hand, the person with an I style is more receptive to a conversational approach.
 In this case, emotion is a powerful tool for your discussion.
 Tell them how the problem makes you feel directly, but don’t make any personal accusations.
 Stay positive, give them ample time to talk, and be a good listener.

 It is also important to know that coworker with an I style is not someone who is concerned with deadlines.
 So, to solve a problem, you may need to implement time management strategies as well.